 This recipe requires buttermilk.
 Since I didn’t have any on hand I made my own.
 Measure milk into a measuring cup.
 Add 3 tablespoonfuls of white vinegar and let milk sit on counter for about 5-7 minutes until it gets thick.

-Meanwhile, melt chocolate in a saucepan.
-Cool and add to other ingredients in mixing bowl.
+Meanwhile, melt chocolate over low heat in small saucepan.
+Cool completely before adding to ingredients in mixing bowl.

 Add cake flour or UNBLEACHED all-purpose flour.
 Bleached flour toughens baked goods.

 Pour into a greased and floured 9×13″ baking dish (or two 9″ round cake pans).
 Regular cooking spray probably won’t work with this recipe.

 Bake at 350 for about 40 minutes until toothpick inserted in center comes out clean.
 Cool cake completely.

 I used these ingredients to make the Caramel-Praline Layer.

 Place brown sugar in saucepan.
 Add cornstarch and salt.

 Stir well to combine.
 Mash out lumps where possible.

 Whisk and cook until thickened.
 Add butter and whisk to combine.
 Set aside and cool.